The-Vikash-Soni/DemoCalculator/README.md

-# DemoCalculator
+# calcjs
-A demo calculator using html,css,js
+a simple javascript based calculator

+## A simple calculator:
+A simple calculator made in js.
+Feaures supports brackets.
+Supports history/ logs

+## Lessons:
+var is dead is js.
+better use let.